-For most, finding the right help for alcohol or drug issues in Rhondda, is confusing and difficult.
+Finding the right alcohol or drug rehab options for you or a loved one can be overwhelming - at a time of greatest need.
 Choosing the wrong provider can mean serious consequences for future sobriety, relationships, and family life.

 Detox & Rehab: Short Term .v.
 Long Term

 A normal stay for alcohol or drug treatment would include the three stages of detoxification, rehabilitation, and aftercare planning.
 But there's no point in spending more than you have to.

 - Have you tried treatment previously, without success?
 Or even, tried going it alone without professional help?
 It's important to be clear on this.

 Be honest with yourself here, as going the detox-only route initially, when underlying work is truly needed, often ends in paying for treatment twice, not once.

 Understandably, when feeling low and needing detox, most will opt for a clinic close to where they live.

 Unless you're extremely unwell, consider anything up to 100 mile radius and focus instead on quality of care.

 Clinics have to pass muster with regulators re the basics of detox and rehab, but how supportive is their team?
 What is the staff:client numbers ratio?
 What happens if you struggle in future?
 Asking a few basics like these upfront can save a lot of headache later.